The Ultimate One-Week Bali Itinerary (A First-Timers Guide)

 Where to stay in Bali

 The villa rentals worked out well since our lodging costs for the week ended up being around the same nightly price for the hotels.
-Below are links to the original hotels in Seminyak and Ubud as well as the Airbnb rentals we stayed in for our week in Bali.
+Below are links to the original hotels in Seminyak and Ubud, the Airbnb rentals we stayed in for our week in Bali, an an interactive map of where to stay in Bali based on your budget.

 - The Seminyak Beach Resort & Spa